Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments:
-name = 'P0' specifies a name of the pulse channel = 'CH0' specifies a channel string (['CH0','CH1']) func = 'SINE' specifies a type of the function for a pulse (['SINE','GAUSS','SINC','BLANK']) frequency = '200 MHz' specifies a frequency of the pulse (['1-280 MHz']) phase = 0 specifies a phase of the pulse (in radians) delta_phase = 0 specifies a phase increment of the pulse (in radians) for
+name = 'P0' specifies a name of the pulse channel = 'CH0' specifies a channel string (['CH0','CH1']) func = 'SINE' specifies a type of the function for a pulse (['SINE','GAUSS','SINC','BLANK', 'WURST']) frequency = '200 MHz' specifies a frequency of the pulse (['1-280 MHz']) phase = 0 specifies a phase of the pulse (in radians) delta_phase = 0 specifies a phase increment of the pulse (in radians) for